 has been shown to possess antiviral properties for combating the herpes simplex virus, including drug-resistant strains.
 Just be sure to keep chamomile on hand for whenever a cold sore outbreak strikes as this essential oil is most effective when used at the first sign of symptoms.

 The same study that showed the effectiveness of

 Humco Natural Therapies ANISE Oil with Dropper, 2 Oz,-100% Pure Essential Oil - Improve Appearance of Skin, Add Volume to Hair

 6. Peppermint Essential Oil

 What isn’t peppermint essential oil good for?
 This miracle essential oil strikes yet again with its use in fighting cold sores.
 Some studies found that peppermint is effective in reducing the symptoms of a cold sore outbreak and one study went as far as to say peppermint essential oil could actually kill an activated virus.
-Invest in this 4-ounce bottle and reap all the benefits of peppermint essential oil.
+Invest in

 7. Oregano Essential Oil